Respawnsive/dotnet-maui-workshop-clean/Part 2 - MVVM/README.md

 	using MonkeyFinder.Services;
 	```

-1. Find where we are  registering our `MainPage` with `builder.Services` and add the following above it:
+1. Find where we are  registering our `MonkeysPage` with `builder.Services` and add the following above it:
 	```csharp
 	builder.Services.AddSingleton<MonkeyService>();
 	builder.Services.AddSingleton<MonkeysViewModel>();